manicprone/joint-docs/README.md

 Not ready for public use until joint-kit version 0.1.0 - Syntax and logic are in frequent flux.

-**NOTE** The online docs are not yet complete.
-They are actively being developed, to coincide with the public release of Joint Kit.

 <br />

 ## Table of Contents